 How to setup for fixed point

 So how to do it : First of all the step size of each ADC bit is:

-work out the type of the variable that is big
+Next, work out the size of the integer variable that is big

 enough to hold the maximum expected value but is also the minimum size

 integer you can get away with.
 Factors such as the number of ADC bits

 and required calculation accuracy affect the variable size.

 Ignoring the leading zeros, choose a multiplier and check the sizes as follows:

 In this example choose a multiplier of 195 : Here's the maximum output value: